alemar11/ios-watchos-tvos-macos-resources/README.md

 * [AnimatedGraph](https://github.com/AlKhokhlov/AnimatedGraph) - Animated Graph which you can include in your application to show information in more attractive way.
 * [APLineChart](https://github.com/tylyo/APLineChart)
 * [Attabench](https://github.com/lorentey/Attabench) - Microbenchmarking app for Swift with nice log-log plots.
+* [BarChart](https://github.com/nhatminh12369/BarChart) - This code demonstrate a way to build your own bar chart without using any third-party library.
+I don't recommend you to import BasicBarChart.swift and BeautifulBarChart.swift directly into your project.
+However, you should modify it according to your needs.
 * [ChartLegends](https://github.com/i-schuetz/ChartLegends) - Convenient and flexible legends for all kind of charts.
 * [CSPieChart](https://github.com/youkchansim/CSPieChart) - This is pie chart that is very easy to use and customizable design.
 * [DDSpiderChart](dadalar/DDSpiderChart) - Easy to use Spider (Radar) Chart library for iOS written in Swift.